jaywcjlove/hotkeys-js/README.md

 ### deleteScope

-Use the `hotkeys.deleteScope` method to delete set scope.
+Use the `hotkeys.deleteScope` method to delete a scope.
+This will also remove all associated hotkeys with it.

 ```js
 hotkeys.deleteScope('issues');